EventStore/EventStore/docs/projections/configuration.md

 An Interpreted runtime was introduced in 21.6.0 to replace the existing V8 runtime.

 The `ProjectionRuntime` option can be used to select which runtime the Projection Subsystem should use.
-We only recommend changing this setting if you observe a difference in behaviour between running an existing projection on the Legacy runtime verses the Interpreted runtime.
+We only recommend changing this setting if you observe a difference in behaviour between running an existing projection on the Legacy runtime versus the Interpreted runtime.

 | Format               | Syntax |
 | :------------------- | :----- |